 The Charles, Lela and Mary Slough Foundation scholarship was established to help needy Texas students attend college.
 The Slough Scholarship awards up to $5000 per year ($2500 per Fall/Spring) for a total of 5 years or the completion of a Bachelor's Degree or a total accumulation of 136 semester hours or 36 credits, whichever comes first.
 Requirements include: completed FAFSA, TX Resident and US Citizen, minimum 3.0 GPA, enroll as full-time college student, high school graduate, and write an essay.
-Online applications may be submitted beginning January 1.
+Deadline: April 1st for the next academic year.

 St. Paul United Methodist Church established a scholarship to assist students to attend college, vocational, or technical school.
 Applicants must have a demonstrated need for financial assistance, desire to receive a degree, be an active member of a local church and complete the application.
 Deadline is April 10th.